 The Nappy Loop trial in South Australia is the first of its kind in the Southern Hemisphere.
 It uses anaerobic digestion to turn nappies into compost.
 This process also generates bioenergy that is captured and can be used to power the recycling process.

 The Nappy Loop is being led by Kimberly-Clark Australia, the maker of Huggies nappies.
-We’re partnering with them, along with one of South Australia’s largest composters, Peats Soils and Garden Supplies[Link will open in a new window], Solo Resource Recovery[Link will open in a new window], and early learning and care provider G8 Education[Link will open in a new window].
+We’re partnering with them, along with one of South Australia’s largest composters, Peats Soils and Garden Supplies, Solo Resource Recovery, and early learning and care provider G8 Education.
 Together, we’ve been trialling the recovery and recycling of used disposable Huggies nappies since July this year.

 The nappy recycling process